 The SOC governing body consists of representatives from the Department of Agriculture, Trade, and Consumer Protection (DATCP), the Wisconsin Department of Natural Resources (DNR), the USDA Natural Resources Conservation Service (NRCS), University of Wisconsin Extension, and WI Land+Water.
 The SOC collaboration and their work is currently funded by NRCS, DNR, and DATCP, with contributions of staff time, expertise, and non-monetary resources from UW Extension, WI Land+Water, Department of Transportation, county land conservation department staff, and private sector technicians.
 Several county conservation departments also provide an annual donation.
 The SOC is a successful example on collaborating agencies and integrating resources to effectively address critical issues that protect our state’s resources.

 The Council and the WI Land+Water Executive Director oversee the SOC Program Manager, who provides programmatic leadership, coordinates the standard work teams, and manages outreach and communication efforts.
-In January 2016, SOC released the 2016-2017 Work Plan, which contains the more specific practice standard projects scheduled for the upcoming two years.
+SOC is now working under the 2018-2019 Work Plan, which contains the more specific practice standard projects scheduled within that time-frame.

 For more information on SOC, visit www.socwisconsin.org.